mrkkrp/text-metrics/README.md

 [![Build Status](https://travis-ci.org/mrkkrp/text-metrics.svg?branch=master)](https://travis-ci.org/mrkkrp/text-metrics)
 [![Coverage Status](https://coveralls.io/repos/mrkkrp/text-metrics/badge.svg?branch=master&service=github)](https://coveralls.io/github/mrkkrp/text-metrics?branch=master)

-The library provides efficient implementations of various strings metrics.
+The library provides efficient implementations of various strings metric algorithms.
 It works with strict `Text` values and returns either `Natural` numbers (because the metrics cannot be negative), or `Ratio Natural` values because returned values are rational non-negative numbers by definition.

 The functions provided here are the fastest implementations available for use in Haskell programs.
 In fact the functions are implemented in C for